This document provides instructions for updating the Allowed Signature Database

 KEKvariable mutable:sudo chattr -i /sys/firmware/efi/efivars/KEK-*Apply the update:

-The following steps guide you through updating the db and KEK variables using the sbsigntool package and its sbkeysync utility.
+The following steps guide you through updating the db and KEK variables using the sbkeysync utility from the sbsigntool or sbsigntools package.

 Update db

-wget https://github.com/microsoft/secureboot_objects/raw/refs/heads/main/PostSignedObjects/Optional/DB/amd64/DBUpdate3P2023.binPut file into the appropriate location for
+wget https://github.com/microsoft/secureboot_objects/raw/refs/heads/main/PostSignedObjects/Optional/DB/amd64/DBUpdate3P2023.binPlace the file inside the appropriate folder for

 Update KEK